X

 | Breastfeeding | Possible | Possible | Preferred (lowest transfer) |

-Escitalopram is increasingly preferred because it is the pure active enantiomer of citalopram — equivalent antidepressant effect at half the dose and with slightly lower QT risk.
-For patients with cardiac risk factors, escitalopram is therefore the better choice.
-For stably maintained citalopram patients, a switch is usually not necessary.
+Escitalopram is increasingly preferred because it is the pure active enantiomer of citalopram – the same effect at half the dose and a somewhat lower QT risk.
+In patients with cardiac risk factors, escitalopram is therefore the better choice.
+For stably established citalopram patients, however, a switch is usually not necessary.

-The evidence base for citalopram in pregnancy is nuanced.
+The evidence on citalopram in pregnancy is nuanced.
 The medication crosses the placenta.
-There is no clear evidence of malformations in humans, but newborns may show adaptation symptoms: tremor, feeding difficulties, irritability — symptoms that typically resolve within days.
-Important: abruptly stopping during pregnancy is also risky, as a relapse of depression can be harmful to both mother and baby.
-Every decision should be made individually with the psychiatrist and obstetrician — the UK Teratology Information Service (UKTIS) provides current information.
+In humans there is no clear evidence of malformations, but newborns can show adaptation disorders: trembling, feeding difficulties, irritability – symptoms that usually improve within days.
+Important: abruptly stopping in pregnancy is also risky, because a relapse of the depression can be harmful for mother and child.
+Every decision should be made individually with the psychiatrist and gynaecologist – Embryotox provides up-to-date information.

 Citalopram passes into breast milk.
-Sertraline is considered the SSRI with the lowest transfer into breast milk and is frequently preferred during breastfeeding.
+Sertraline is regarded as the SSRI with the lowest transfer into breast milk and is often preferred during breastfeeding.
 The decision must always be made individually with the doctor.

-The brite app shows a clear pattern among citalopram users: information gaps around interactions and discontinuation are the most common problems — and both are dangerous.
+The brite app shows a clear pattern among citalopram users: information gaps around interactions and around stopping are the most common problems – and both are dangerous.

 | Observation | Frequency | Typical comment |